 Katrina Murphy – Project Manager

-Katrina joined the PREreview team as a project manager in April 2020.
+Katrina joined the PREreview team as a part-time project manager in April 2020.
 With a B.S. in Bioengineering from Oregon State University and over ten years of lab and academic research experience, Katrina has endeavored to position herself with a perspective on both conventional and integrative healthcare practices.
 She has conducted research at Oregon Medical Laser Center, A-dec, and Oregon Health & Science University, with additional training in Biomedical Communications and Scanning Electron Microscopy.
 She is also a yoga teacher, currently studying to become a yoga therapist, and the brand ambassador for Ranger Chocolate.

 Antoinette Foster, Ph.D. – Open Reviewers Program Manager